dogwaddle/LateralThinkingIdeaGenerator/README.md

 6. Psychology Books - Find out the other good books on the research around Personality
 7. Pull the major authors of the past and condense their main themes and ideas explored

+# Comedy Generator
+1. Abstract Comedy concepts.
+Think of the comedic concepts you have been pulling from Far Side.
+Like "Mismatch in History" where he is essentially reimaging modern experiences(picking what couch you want out of a catalog) as caveman experiences(picking which fire they want out of a catalog).
+With the joke being all the fires are the same and the ridiculous nature of it.
+2. So the generator would pull a card like this out of the pile, then pull a concept out of the pile like Amor Fati.
+Or ect.
+3. Or you could have it where the generator pulls out other cards such as
+   a.
+Time - when in history
+   b.
+Place - where in history
+   c.
+Time and Place Together - ex.
+French Revolution - this might be the better idea
+4. Write out a brief description of what Comedy is.
+Rewatch that Rogan/Cornell West episode if needed.

 ### Fast Extract
 Problem - there is a list of 100 most influential authors.
 I want the names without all the other mubo jumbo form the articles.
 How would I do this?
    Option 1 - Are the authors listed as elements on the page that would allow me to webscrape them